 From a mineralogical point, a diamond is one of the crystalline varieties of carbon.
 The graphite rod of a simple pencil has the same composition as the most desired precious stone on earth.
 The diamond consists of approximately 99.95% carbon.
 The remaining 0.05% has various elements that affect the color and purity of the crystal.

 The beauty and strength of the diamond were valued for ages.
 But only toward the end of the 19th century it began to be studied by chemists, physicists, geologists and mineralogists.
 Scientists have established the parameters of mineral formation, as well as its “rising” to the earth’s surface.
 The obtained knowledge allowed an improvement in the methods of discovering new deposits.

-All diamonds on Earth formed at a depth of about 250-300 km from one to three billion years ago under the influence of high temperature and pressure.
+Diamonds formed at a depth of about 250-300 km from one to three billion years ago.
 The primary deposits were formed in igneous rock.
 Within, stones rise to the surface by so-called kimberlite (Africa, Russia) and lamproite (Australia) pipes.
 During exploitation, open-pit and shaft methods are used.
 The former is represented in a giant shell crater with a diameter and depth that can reach over one kilometer.
 They are formed as a result of the blasting operation, followed by exporting the ore to a screening plant.
 There, diamonds are extracted from the broken ground.
 The development of open-cut mining becomes economically unprofitable at a depth of 500-600 meters.
 But in rare cases, the funnels can reach one and a half kilometers.
 Then they move on to an underground (shaft) survey.